 Because OpenMRS is not a fully-formed EMR program, it does require an upfront investment of time and energy to create a customized EMR.
 Additionally, while programming knowledge is not required to create the EMR, in-depth medical and systems analysis knowledge is.

 VistA is, literally, the largest EMR implementation on the planet.
-It’s battle hardened and proven, and you (likely) don’t have to worry about the provider going out of business anytime soon.
-The system is ideal for large organizations and hospitals, and has almost daily updates rolled out do address any issues and to make improvements.
+Nearly half of all U.S. hospitals with a complete inpatient/outpatient enterprise-wide implementation of an EHR are VA hospitals using VistA.
+It’s a battle-hardened, proven solution.
+And you (likely) don’t have to worry about the provider going out of business anytime soon.
+The system is ideal for large organizations and hospitals, and has almost daily updates rolled out to address any issues and to make improvements.

-However, VistA is an older program, so it’s not as user-friendly or easy to maintain as some of the more modern solutions out there.
+However, VistA is not a young program, so it’s not as user-friendly or easy to maintain as some of the more modern solutions out there.
 It also is a “megasuite” product, like Epic or Cerner, where you get all the functionality in one product, but you’re essentially stuck within that “ecosystem” for all your medical software needs.

-This last solution is also open source, and, founded in 1999, one of the longest-running open source EMRs out there.
+FreeMED is an open-source, old-as-dirt EMR.
+Founded in 1999, it’s one of the longest-running open source EMRs out there.
 It boasts over 81,000 downloads and implementation in everything from small private practices to large government hospitals.

 FreeMD has a long pedigree, and this, along with an active support community, contributes to stability and support.

-That said, it looks like development has petered off recently, with the last developer discussions ending in July of 2012.
+That said, it looks like development has petered off.
+The last developer discussions ended in July 2012.
 If this product is of interest to you, make sure you have a tech-savvy person or team on hand to develop or modernize the software going forward.

 Looking for Electronic Medical Records software?
 Check out Capterra's list of the best Electronic Medical Records software solutions.